radicle-dev/radicle-alpha/rfcs/0002-machine-state-catchup.rst

 Implementation
 --------------

-First implement stage 1, since this is a priority.
-Stage 2 can be left for a lot later.
+First implement stage1_, since this is a priority. stage2_ can be left for a lot later.

 References